 “On August 7, 2019 the occupation forces resumed the illegal process of installation of artificial barriers nearby Gugutiantkari village of Gori Municipality.
 As soon as being informed, the Foreign Ministry activated all the available levers.
 The hotline within the Incident Prevention and Response Mechanisms has been immediately activated.
 We have informed the representatives of the international community, including the co-chairs of Geneva International Negotiations.
 The Georgian side emphasized the need for a proper assessment of the ongoing process by the international community and the necessity of calling the Russian Federation to fulfill its commitments.
 These illegal activities on the occupation line will have a negative impact on peace talks and further aggravate the already grave humanitarian situation of the conflict-affected population and the current security environment”.
 (IPN 08-08-2019)

-Below one of several drone shots David Katsarava made, in which military (border guards) activity is clearly visible.
+Below one of several drone recordings by David Katsarava, in which military (border guards) activity is clearly visible.
+In the opening of the video the Russian FSB “border guard” base and its proximity to Gugutiantkari is clearly visible.

 Remarkably the installation of fences in general seemed to have been on hold for quite a while.
 The Russian troops started in Gugutiantkari on the borderization on the day that both Georgians and South-Ossetians commemorated the outbreak of the August War of 2008, suggesting a symbolic link.
 Initially it lasted only one day, but the troops returned on August 14 to resume their work.
 The EUMM was present on the spot when the installation works were resumed.
 Erik Hoeg, head of the EUMM mission shared his concerns on Twitter: